jmoussa/macd-stock-analyzer/README.md

 The analyzer script grabs the historical info for a select set of stocks by their tickers (the stocks are denoted in the `analyzer.py` script and can be edited to add any tickers).
 Then runs analysis to graph out the MACD and mark the different buy/sell dates.

-Final analysis that gets outputted shows that 10 day consensus decision ("buy" or "sell") and the latest decision.
+Final analysis that gets outputted shows a set number of days back (Default 5) and the consensus decision ("buy" or "sell") from those days as well as the latest decision.

+The decisions come off of a few very simple principals:
+- A bullish "buy" signal occurs when the MACD crosses above the signal line.
+- A bearish "sell" signal occurs when MACD crosses below the signal line.
+**Useful info:** If a crossover occurs with a high sloping MACD, this can be a sign of an overbought or oversold condition, depending on if the crossover is bullish or bearish respectively.
+MACD is a great indicator for understanding if movement in the price is strong or weak.
+A weak movement is likely to correct and a strong movement is likely to continue.

 ## Setup